PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

 </p>

 <p>
-If designed with ScriptableObjects in mind, the class <code>Weapon</code> may expose the variables <code>_firingSO</code> and <code>_projectileSO</code>, each being references to ScriptableObject assets.
-The functions in <code>Weapon</code> may call functions and use data from the ScriptableObjects, using those implementations to guide its own behavior.
+If designed with ScriptableObjects in mind, the class <code>Weapon</code> could expose the variables <code>_firingSO</code> and <code>_projectileSO</code>, each being references to ScriptableObject assets.
+The functions in <code>Weapon</code> may call functions and use data from the ScriptableObjects, using those implementations to guide their own behavior.
 In this way, <code>FiringScriptable</code> assets could be created that allow a weapon to fire automatically or semi-automatically.
 Similarly, certain <code>ProjectileScriptable</code> implementations could allow some weapons to fire projectiles using raycasts while others use physics projectiles.
 </p>

 <p>